 - IDL, Maths Whizz, Maths Watch and Bedrock are all new platforms trialled using this money this year

-9 students had the foundation pathway as their target and all achieved this.
+3 students had the foundation pathway as their target and were on target to achieve this.

-22 students had the intermediate pathway as their target and 20 achieved this.
+2 students had the higher pathway as their target and both were set to achieve this.

-On entry, 22 students joined us in September 2017 with a Key Stage 2 mathematics scaled score below 100.
-1 student left partway through the year so his data is inadmissible leaving 21 students.
+On entry, 16 students joined us in September 2019 with a Key Stage 2 mathematics scaled score below 100.

-7 students had the foundation pathway as their target and 7 achieved this.
+3 students had the foundation pathway as their target and all 3 achieved this.

-14 students had the intermediate pathway as a target.
-5 achieved this (36%)
+12 students had the intermediate pathway as a target.
+6 achieved this, 6 did not.

-The 10 students that failed to meet target in Maths and English will continue to receive additional support through year 8.
+The 7 students that failed to meet target in Maths will continue to receive additional support through year 8.